Consultative Council (Poland)

-The Consultative Council (Rada Konsultacyjna) is a non-Government council created on 1 November 2020 by All-Poland Women's Strike (Ogólnopolski Strajk Kobiet, OSK) in the context of the October 2020 Polish protests.
+The Consultative Council (Rada Konsultacyjna) is a non-government representative body created in November 2020 by the All-Poland Women's Strike (Ogólnopolski Strajk Kobiet, OSK) in the context of the October 2020 Polish protests.
+The Council incorporates public participation as a mechanism for participatory democracy.

 Creation

 On 27 October 2020, during the October 2020 Polish protests, All-Poland Women's Strike (OSK) stated that it intended to create a Consultative Council similar to the Coordination Council created during the 2020 Belarusian protests, with the aim of working on "how to clean up the mess created by PiS".
 The Council was created on 1 November 2020.

 Structure

-According to Klementyna Suchanow, the Council is a "social movement", it is not a political party, it does not have a "first secretary and committee" in the style of the Polish People's Republic, and it is not the base for forming a political party.
+Klementyna Suchanow described the Council as a "social movement", not a political party.
+She stated that it did not have a "first secretary and committee" in the style of the Polish People's Republic, and that it was not the base for forming a political party.

+In 2023, Agnieszka Kampka and Dániel Oross described the Council as a case of public participation in decision-making in the context of constitutional and local decision-making processes in Hungary and Poland.